ChileBob/Zatsuma/USERGUIDE.md

-# Zatsuma : User Guide
+# Zatsuma User Guide

 ## Installation

-The official download site for Zatsuma is github, the repository is https://github.com/ChileBob/Zatsuma
+Download Zatsuma from the [main GitHub repo](https://github.com/ChileBob/Zatsuma).

-There's a manual installation guide (INSTALL.md) or you can use the install script (setup).
+There's a [manual installation guide](https://github.com/ChileBob/Zatsuma/blob/master/INSTALL.md), or you can [use the install script](https://github.com/ChileBob/Zatsuma/blob/master/INSTALL.md#the-easy-way---use-the-install-script).

 Zatsuma is designed for Ubuntu Linux.

 ## Admin User

-The admin user has no special privileges, its the default user created when zatsuma is installed.
+The admin user has no special privileges.
+It is the default user created when Zatsuma is installed.

-As with all user accounts the password is randomly generated for several reasons.
-Humans are really bad at choosing good passwords and Zatsuma uses Mysql which has password policy that must be followed.

-The default policy requires passwords to have a minimum length, contain regular characters, capitals and some special characters.
+As with all user accounts, the password is randomly generated for a couple of reason: 1) Humans are bad at choosing good passwords, and 2) Zatsuma uses MySQL which has a password policy.
+The default policy requires passwords to have a minimum length, contain regular characters, capitals, and some special characters.

-The admin user password is shown at the end of the install process.
-Its only shown once so make a note of it.
+The admin user password is shown at the end of the install process. **It is only shown once, so make sure to save it securely.**

 ## Adding Users